aryanwebx/blogwebsite/readme.md

   - Includes reusable components such as headers, footers, and navigation bars.

 - **CSS**:
-  - Custom styling with `text_editor.css` for the text editor and general layout.
+  - Custom styling for the text editor and general layout.
   - Fully responsive design using Flexbox and media queries.

 - **JavaScript**: